oVirt/ovirt-site/source/feature/numa-and-virtual-numa.html.md

 ### Summary

-This feature allow Enterprise customers to provision large guests for their traditional scale-up enterprise workloads and expect low overhead due to virtualization by two ways.
+This feature allow Enterprise customers to provision large guests for their traditional scale-up enterprise workloads and expect low overhead due to virtualization.

-*   Set NUMA node Tuning
+*   Query target host’s NUMA topology
+*   NUMA bindings of guest resources (vCPUs & memory)
-*   Set Guest NUMA topology
+*   Virtual NUMA topology

+You may also refer to the [detailed feature page](http://www.ovirt.org/Features/Detailed_NUMA_and_Virtual_NUMA).

 ### Owner